Alex-At-Home/halva-scalaz-examples/README.md

 The [Functional Java library](http://www.functionaljava.org/) provides good implementations of most of these core Scalaz constructs in Java, but without much in the way of documentation or example code.

-The [Halva](https://github.com/Randgalt/halva) library provides a good implementation of many of the standard core Scala language features (in particular for this purpose, the for comprehension) and enables quite pleasant boiler-plate free implementations of the (Haskell ->) Scala/Scalaz examples in pure Java8.
+The [Halva](https://github.com/Randgalt/halva) library provides a good implementation of many of the standard core Scala language features (in particular for this purpose, the for comprehension) and enables quite pleasant boiler-plate free implementations of the (Haskell ->) Scala/Scalaz examples in pure Java8, with minimal source-level annotations.

 The actual examples (with links to the original source material) are in the [test package](https://github.com/Alex-At-Home/halva-scalaz-examples/tree/master/src/test/java/person/alexp/halva/examples).